ATL-WDI-Exercises/project-vagabond/README.md

 During morning scrums and in smaller check-ins throughout the day, clearly communicate your current status and next steps to your teammates.
 Use a kanban-style scrum board such as **Trello** to organize tasks.

 Commit changes at least once for each user story.
-Consider creating **automated tests** or even implementing TDD for any complex application behavior.

 Put effort into your **design**.
 Use a CSS framework (e.g. Bootstrap), partials, and some custom CSS or Sass/Less.